Kokedamas? … no dramas

 Kokedama is a cool decorative accent and a way to bring the garden indoors, particularly in small spaces where potted plants aren’t practical.
-Succulents and ferns are good candidates for this craze.
-Creating them doesn’t take a long but there are a few handy tips and tricks that make it easier.
+Succulents and ferns are good candidates.
+Creating kokedamas doesn’t take a long but there are a few handy tips and tricks that make it easier.

 Don’t they look cool dressed up in coloured string!